 Trigger cranks attach to a firearm’s trigger guard and similarly enable a shooter to repeatedly pull the trigger in very rapid succession by simply rotating the crank.
 Unlike bump stocks, trigger cranks are not classified as ‘machine guns’ by the ATF, and are thus still legal to own in most states.

 Learn more about bump stocks, trigger activators, and other deadly accessories in our report Legal and Lethal: Nine Products that Could Be the Next Bump Stock.

 50 Caliber Rifles

-50 caliber rifles can be particularly dangerous in the hands of civilians, with law enforcement reports tying their use to terrorism, domestic drug trafficking, and other violent crime.6However, because 50 caliber rifles are generally regulated no differently from other rifles or shotguns, they are subject to fewer regulations than handguns.7 In fact, under federal law and the laws of nearly all states, any 18-year-old who passes a background check can buy a 50 caliber rifle.8 In addition, because federal law and the laws of most states do not require private sellers to conduct background checks, criminals can easily obtain 50 caliber rifles at gun shows and elsewhere.
+50 caliber rifles can be particularly dangerous when made available on the open market, with law enforcement reports tying their use to terrorism, domestic drug trafficking, and other violent crime.6However, because 50 caliber rifles are generally regulated no differently from other rifles or shotguns, they are subject to less regulation than handguns in most states and under federal law.7 In fact, under federal law and the laws of nearly all states, any 18-year-old who passes a background check can buy a 50 caliber rifle.8 In addition, because federal law and the laws of most states do not require private sellers to conduct background checks, criminals can easily obtain 50 caliber rifles at gun shows and elsewhere.